gerritgr/diffusion_gnn_tutorial/README.md

 Talk/Tutorial on "Molecule Generation with Graph Neural Networks and Probabilistic Diffusion" as part of the ScaDS.AI Summer School 2024.

+- Reviews
+- Foundations of Diffusion Models
+- Foundations of GNNs
+- Diffusion Modes for Molecular Graphs
+- Diffusion Modes for Molecular Graphs
+- Diffusion Modes for Molecular Point Clouds

 ## Reviews